elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

 ## The bucket supervisor

-Let's define a DynamicSupervisor and give it a name of `KV.BucketSupervisor` in `lib/kv/supervisor.ex` as follows:
+Let's define a DynamicSupervisor and give it a name of `KV.BucketSupervisor`.
+Replace the `init` function in `lib/kv/supervisor.ex` as follows:

 ```elixir